w3f/Grants-Program/applications/Web3Go.md

 #### Technologies:
-* [Subquery](https://subquery.network/) is a blockchain indexer for Polkadot, Kusama and other parachains.
-We will rebuild and cusomizied this framework to fullfill our requirements.
+* [Subquery](https://subquery.network/) is a blockchain indexer for Polkadot, Kusama, and other parachains.
+We will rebuild and customized this framework to fulfill our requirements.
 * Node.js
 * Docker
 * Substrate